StaxWP/visibility-logic-elementor/readme.txt

 6. Visibility Logic for Elementor - Admin Panel

 == Changelog ==

+= 2.2.7 =
+* Register query control - use to register_control method for previuous Elementor versions compatibility.

 = 2.2.6 =
 * Fix state markers for applied options in Elementor editor